C.A.T.S. (TV series)

-C.A.T.S. is an Indian Television series that aired on Sony Entertainment Television in 2000–2001.
-The series was inspired from American TV Series Charlie's Angels.
+C.A.T.S. is an Indian television series that aired on Sony Entertainment Television in 2000–2001.
+The series was inspired by the American television series Charlie's Angels.
 The main cast features Nafisa Joseph, Kuljeet Randhawa, Malini Sharma and Karminder Kaur.
 The show was produced by UTV.

 Plot

 C.A.T.S. like its American counterpart, features three women who work as detectives for a mysterious figure named 'Charlie'.
 C.A.T.S. stands for Careena, Amrita/Ash and Tanya.
 The girls are assisted by Charlie's close associate and spy 'Bhonsle'.
-Charlie is a multi-millionaire who assigns C.A.T.S. a new case every week on the show.
+Charlie is a multi-millionaire who assigns C.A.T.S. a new case every week of the show.